SasquatchDoobie/csci3000/README.md

 Run `docker-compose up -d` to launch the MariaDB server.
 Docker-compose will download and run the MariaDB version specified in `docker-compose.yml`.

-Connect to the database with the following information:
+Connect to the database (MySQL connector/MySQL CLI/Maria DB CLI...) with the following information:

 Host: localhost (or 127.0.0.1) | Port: 3306 | Username: root | Password: root